TISUnion/PrimeBackup/docs/chunking/cdc.md

 Content-Defined Chunking: chunk boundaries are determined by file content, not fixed byte offsets

+!!! note "Beta"

+    CDC chunking is a beta feature.
+    The overall functionality is usable, but specifications and behavior may change in future releases

 ## What CDC Is

 CDC stands for Content-Defined Chunking.